-Former Trump Aide Announces He Won’t Testify Before Mueller Grand Jury
+Former Trump Aide Vows to Fight Mueller Subpoena in Bizarre Media Blitz

 After the Tur interview, Nunberg, who, it should be noted, has a reputation for making things up, called Jake Tapper at CNN and gave a similarly loopy performance.

-In the course of that interview, Nunberg claimed that “Trump may have very well done something during the election with the Russians,” that Carter Page colluded with the Russians, and that President Trump knew about the infamous June 9, 2016, Trump Tower meeting in advance (though Nunberg’s proof seems very shaky).
+In the course of that interview, Nunberg claimed that “Trump may have very well done something during the election with the Russians,” that Carter Page colluded with the Russians, and that President Trump knew about the infamous June 9, 2016, Trump Tower meeting in advance (Nunberg later claimed he was referring to Trump publicly promising that more Clinton dirt was coming, two days before the Trump Tower meeting).
 He also spoke casually of an affair between Hope Hicks and Lewandowski.

 “I’m not cooperating” with Mueller, he told Tapper.
 “Arrest me.”

-Note: This post was updated to include additional media appearances by Nunberg.